squat/kilo/README.md

 Kilo connects nodes in a cluster by providing an encrypted layer 3 network that can span across data centers and public clouds.
 By allowing pools of nodes in different locations to communicate securely, Kilo enables the operation of multi-cloud clusters.
+Kilo's design allows clients to VPN to a cluster in order to securely access services running on the cluster.

 ## How it works